home> poets> Daphne Gloag

 except the way

-two beings were held together
+two beings held together, hid one life,

-and hid one life, just as in the galaxies
+just as in the galaxies

 what cannot be seen